sseeb/cstar/README.md

 ## New tasks

 1. Practice `git` and GitHub
-2. Length of cruise survei and sights
+2. Length of cruise survey and sights
 3. data processing

 > P.s.: I had to guess the CRS for this dataset.
 The